 Jesse Watters is a Fox News journalist who filmed an interview with President Donald Trump that aired in March.
 It was his latest step up the Fox News food chain, which culminated with him getting a spot on The Five, which now airs at 9 p.m.
 ET.
 Watters still hosts his own Saturday night show, Watters’ World, at 9 p.m.
 ET.

-Watters has been at Fox News since 2002 and has been a part of The O’Reilly Factor since 2003.
+Watters has been at Fox News since 2002 and was a part of The O’Reilly Factor from 2003 until the show ended with O’Reilly’s firing in April.
 He started out as a behind-the-scenes producer, but became an on-camera talent thanks to his on-the-street interviews.
 He got his own spin-off series Watters’ World in November 2015.
 Although his show is billed as a “comedic” look at news, he still nabbed a one-on-one interview with the president.

 Here’s a look at Watters’ life and career.

 1. Watters Called Himself a ‘Political Humorist’ After the Chinatown Segment Fallout